Nagateja/Getting-and-Cleaning-Data/codebook.md

 6. Extracts variables only on mean and standard deviation measurements.
 7. Creates the Mean_Std dataset with subjectid, activityname and all mean and std variables.
 8. Groups the above dataset by subjectid and activityname.
-9. Uses summarize_each funciton, summarize each column to extract average (mean) values of all columns.
+9. Uses summarize_each funciton, to summarize each column to extract average (mean) values of data.
 This is the final **tidy dataset**.